Commandos (United Kingdom): Norway

 The first Commando raid in Norway, Operation Claymore, was conducted in March 1941 by men of Nos.
 3 and 4 Commandos.
 This was the first large scale raid from the United Kingdom during the war.
 Their objective was the undefended Norwegian Lofoten Islands.
 They successfully destroyed the fish-oil factories, petrol dumps, and 11 ships, while capturing 216 Germans, encryption equipment, and codebooks.

 In December 1941 there were two raids.
 The first was Operation Anklet, a raid on the Lofoten Islands by No. 12 Commando on 26 December.
 The German garrison was in the midst of their Christmas celebrations and was easily overcome; the Commandos re-embarked after two days.
 Operation Archery was a larger raid at Vågsøy Island.
 This raid involved men from Nos.
 2, 3, 4 and 6 Commandos, a Royal Navy flotilla, and limited air support.
 The raid caused significant damage to factories, warehouses, and the German garrison, and sank eight ships.
 After this the Germans increased the garrison in Norway by an extra 30,000 troops, upgraded coastal and inland defences, and sent a number of capital ships to the area.

 In September 1942 men from No. 2 Commando took part in Operation Musketoon, a raid against the Glomfjord hydroelectric power plant.
 The Commandos were landed by submarine and succeeded in blowing up some pipelines, turbines, and tunnels.
 This effectively destroyed the generating station and the aluminium plant was shut down permanently.
 One Commando was killed in the raid and another seven were captured while trying to escape.
 They spent a short time at Colditz Castle before being transferred to Sachsenhausen concentration camp.
 Shortly after their arrival at Sachsenhausen they were executed.
 They were the first victims of the secret Commando Order, which mandated the execution of all captured Commandos.
 The three remaining Commandos managed to reach Sweden and were eventually returned to No. 2 Commando.

-In 1943, the Norwegian Troop of No. 10 (Inter-Allied), No. 12, and No. 14 (Arctic) Commandos assisted the Royal Navy in carrying out anti–shipping raids in Norwegian coastal waters.
+In 1943, the Norwegian Troop of No. 10 (Inter-Allied), No. 12, and No. 14 (Arctic) Commandos assisted the Royal Navy in carrying out anti-shipping raids in Norwegian coastal waters.
 The Commandos provided extra firepower for the navy Motor Torpedo Boats when they were at sea and acted as a guard force when they were at anchor in the Norwegian fjords.
 In April 1943, seven men of No. 14 (Arctic) Commando took part in a raid on German shipping near Haugesund code named Operation Checkmate.
 They managed to sink several ships using limpet mines, but were captured and eventually taken to Sachsenhausen and Bergen-Belsen concentration camps, where they were executed.

+Elements of No. 12 Commando and No. 14 Commando were formed into 'Northforce' at various times in 1943 and 1944 for raids and reconnaissance of the Norwegian coastline.

 The Germans responded to the numerous raids directed at Norway by increasing the number of troops stationed there.
 By 1944 the garrison had risen to 370,000 men.
 In comparison, a British infantry division in 1944 had an establishment of 18,347 men.